-(Is required of all biology majors in conjunction with BIOL 120, 125 or 130) This fall semester lab is meant to accompany the general biology lectures.
 The lab is designed to provide intensive training in laboratory techniques that are involved in cell biology.
 Laboratory exercises include microscopy, genetics, enzymology, biological chemistry and animal behavior.
 Students will also gain experience in developing critical thinking skills, scientific writing, computer applications and statistical analysis of data.
-F
+Required for the biology major.
+This lab can be in conjunction with BIOL 125 or BIOL 130.